dalgit/moyagi/README.md

 ## About The Project

 This is a social platform based on Next.js.
 It utilizes API routes and MongoDB for data management.
-Recoil is used to efficiently manage global state and domain data.
+It is managed through Recoil for client-side data and react-query for server-side data.
 Additionally, data caching is implemented using react-query, and page loading is optimized through Suspense and Dynamic Import to enhance user experience.
-Moreover, it employs appropriate SSR and CSR techniques to provide SEO and excellent performance.
+For SEO, use next-seo and next-site maps to manage metadata for static and dynamic pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>